NREL/tyche/docs/cheat-sheet.rst

 Parameters Dataset
 ^^^^^^^^^^^^^^^^^^

 The *parameters* dataset contains any additional technology-related data, other than that contained in the *designs* dataset, that is required to calculate a technology’s capital cost, fixed cost, production (actual output amounts), and metrics.
 (These calculations are implemented within the technology model .py file, discussed in the next section.)
-Identically to the *designs* dataset, the *parameters* dataset contains multiple sets of data corresponding to different R&D investment scenarios.
+Identically to the *designs* dataset, the *parameters* dataset contains multiple sets of data corresponding to different R&D investments (Tranches).
 A data dictionary for the *parameters* dataset is given in :numref:`tbl-paramsdict`.

 .. _tbl-paramsdict: